 Super Damage Waiver (SDW) is an optional extra cover which reduces your excess in case of damage to zero (except luxury vehicles where the excess can only be reduced to 200Euro).

-SDW can only be purchased at our desk on arrival.
+SDW can be purchased online or at our desk on arrival.
 The excess hold on your account often doesn’t suit our customers as they need access to those funds or simply just want the comfort of peace of mind.
 You are on holidays after all!

 I hope this clears up the confusion with Ireland rental car insurance.
 For full details of the policy costs please consult our Terms and Conditions.